The board of 2021/2022 consists of 5 students.

 About our President:

-Project Manager is responsible for the organisation and supervision of events.
-In addition, project manager manages our student well-being mentors and be part of their personal and professional development.
-This position requires a lot of enthusiasm, being able to multitask between different projects and keep in touch with our ambassadors.
+The Project Manager is responsible for the organisation and supervision of events.
+You work closely with the other Project Manager.
+This position requires a lot of enthusiasm, being able to multitask between different projects, and great organizational skills in order to successfully plan events.
 Moreover, project manager arranges all social activities of the Happy Student together with the other board members.
 In short, the Project manager is responsible for:

 About our project manager: